Wesleyan University: A Brief History

 Wesleyan’s programs and facilities expanded as well, and new interdisciplinary centers were developed.
 The Center for African American Studies, which grew out of the African American Institute (founded in 1969), was established in 1974.
 The Center for the Arts, home of the University’s visual and performance arts departments and performance series, was designed by prominent architects Kevin Roche and John Dinkeloo and opened in the fall of 1973.
 The Mansfield Freeman Center for East Asian Studies was established in 1987.
 The Center for the Americas, which combines American studies and Latin American studies, was inaugurated in 1998.
 The Center for Film Studies, with state-of-the-art projection and production facilities, opened in 2004.

 An addition of the Freeman Athletic Center opened in 2005 with the 1,200-seat Silloway Gymnasium for basketball and volleyball, the 7,500-square-foot Andersen Fitness Center, and the Rosenbaum Squash Center with eight courts.
-In January 2005 when the Wesleyan Campaign–which began in 2000–came to a close, it had raised more than $281 million for student aid, faculty and academic excellence, and campus renewal.
 Fall 2007 marked the opening of the Suzanne Lemberg Usdan University Center and the adjacent renovated Fayerweather building, which retains the towers of the original Fayerweather structure as part of its façade.
 The Usdan Center overlooks Andrus Field, College Row, and Olin Library and houses dining facilities for students and faculty, seminar and meeting spaces, the Wesleyan Student Assembly, the post office, and retail space.
 Fayerweather provides common areas for lectures, recitals, performances, and other events; it contains a large space on the second floor, Beckham Hall, named for the late Edgar Beckham who was dean of the college from 1973–1990.
-In winter 2012, the historic squash courts building on College Row reopened as the renovated 41 Wyllys Avenue, the state-of-the-art home for the College of Letters, the Art and Art History Department, and the Wesleyan Career Center.
+In winter 2012, the historic squash courts building (41 Wyllys Avenue) on College Row was renovated; now renamed Boger Hall, it is the state-of-the-art home for the Gordon Career Center, the Paoletti Art History Wing, and the College of Letters.

 Michael S. Roth ’78 became Wesleyan’s 16th president at the beginning of the 2007–08 academic year.
 He has undertaken a number of initiatives that have energized the curriculum and helped to make a Wesleyan education more affordable for many.
-He has emphasized a three-year degree program that can save families as much as $50,000, eliminated loans for most students with a family income below $60,000, replacing them with grants, and ensured that other students receiving financial aid are able to graduate without a heavy burden of debt.
-The Allbritton Center, opened in 2012, has become a hub of civic engagement – encompassing the Patricelli Center for Social Entrepreneurship, the Allbritton Center for the Study of Public Life, and the Jewett Center for Community Partnerships.
+He has emphasized a three-year degree program that can save families as much as $50,000; eliminated loans for most students with a family income below $60,000, replacing them with grants; and ensured that other students receiving financial aid are able to graduate without a heavy burden of debt.
+The Allbritton Center, opened in 2012, has become a hub of civic engagement—encompassing the Patricelli Center for Social Entrepreneurship, the Allbritton Center for the Study of Public Life, and the Jewett Center for Community Partnerships.
 Four new interdisciplinary colleges also have been launched: the College of the Environment, the College of Film and the Moving Image, the College of East Asian Studies, and the College of Integrative Sciences.
 Another new initiative, the Shapiro Creative Writing Center, brings together students, faculty, and visiting writers seriously engaged in writing.
 Over the past six years applications for admission have increased substantially to record levels.
 During this time, Roth has overseen the most successful fundraising campaign in Wesleyan’s history and brought it over its $400 million goal a year ahead of schedule.
-Raising endowment for financial aid is among the campaign’s highest priorities.
+Raising endowment for financial aid is one of Wesleyan’s highest priorities.